IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 // Typescript code
 const gapers = Isaac.FindByType(EntityType.ENTITY_GAPER);

-// A "for of" loop is the simplest way to iterate over an array for (const gaper of gapers) {
+// A "for of" loop is the simplest way to iterate over an array. for (const gaper of gapers) {
   gaper.Remove();
 }

-// Or, use a "normal" for loop if you need the array index too for (let i = 0; i < gaper.length; i++) {
+// Or, use a "normal" for loop if you need the array index too. for (let i = 0; i < gaper.length; i++) {
   const gaper = gapers[i];
   gaper.Remove();